No 'same old, same old' growth deal

 No 'same old, same old' north Wales growth deal, says minister

-An economic blueprint for north Wales will not be signed off without the full backing of the private sector, a UK government minister is warning.
+An economic blueprint for north Wales will not be signed off without the full backing of the private sector, a UK government minister has warned.

-Wales Office Minister Stuart Andrew will say the growth deal must not be "more of the same old, same old".
+Wales Office Minister Stuart Andrew said the growth deal must not be "more of the same old, same old".

-Mr Andrew will tell business and local government leaders the initiative has to be "truly transformational" for the lives of local people.
+Mr Andrew told business and local government leaders the initiative has to be "truly transformational" for the lives of local people.

-He addresses the CBI North Wales annual dinner in Ewloe, Flintshire, later.
+He was addressing the CBI North Wales annual dinner in Ewloe, Flintshire.

 - HS2 rail infrastructure report welcomed